Adolf Noreen

 Historian, philosopher, author and composer.

-Erik Gustaf Geijer, one of Uppsala's most important cultural personalities, was born at Ransäter in Värmland and came as a student to Uppsala in 1799.
-As a tutor he resided in 1809–1810 in England, where he attentively observed social and cultural life.
+Erik Gustaf Geijer, one of Uppsala's greatest cultural personalities of all time, was born in Ransäter in Värmland and came to Uppsala as a student in 1799.
+As an informant, he spent 1809-1810 in England where he carefully observed social and cultural life.

-Geijer's understanding of the intellectuals' criticism increased during a trip to Germany in 1825 and against the fantasies of romance he began to take a more realistic stance.
-This he expressed in memories (1834).
+Geijer's understanding of the intellectuals' criticism increased during a trip to Germany in 1825, and he began to take a more realistic approach to the fantasies of Romanticism.
+He expressed this in Minnen (1834).

-Geijer recognized the importance of the middle class in society and the legitimacy of its requirements for freedom, and as a result of the changed social analysis, a political reorientation was removed from conservatism.
-This "waste" he announced in 1838.
+Geijer realized the importance of the middle class in society and the legitimacy of its demands for freedom, and as a result of the changed social analysis there was a political reorientation away from conservatism.
+He announced this 'apostasy' in 1838.

-Geijer's ability to see and formulate essential contexts in his contemporaries made him a strong voice in formation of opinion.
-His most important works include Svea Rikes Hävder (1825), which portrays Sweden's oldest history and the history of the Swedish folkets historia (1832–1836).
+Geijer's ability to see and formulate the essential contexts of his time made him a strong voice in opinion-forming.
+Among his most significant works are Svea Rikes hävder (1825), which depicts Sweden's oldest history, and History of the Swedish People (1832-1836).

-Geijer was a full-gloss lecturer, in-depth scientist and one of the leaders in the literary circles in Uppsala in the 1830s.
-He was also the center of Music life, and composed songs, piano sonatas, string quartets and other instrumental music.
+Geijer was a brilliant lecturer, a profound scholar and one of the leaders of the literary circles in Uppsala in the 1830s.
+He was also at the center of musical life, composing songs, piano sonatas, string quartets and other instrumental music.

-Erik Gustaf Geijer was professor of history in 1817–1847 and became a member of the Swedish Academy in 1824.
-He lived on Svartbäcksgatan 17 and then moved to the Övre Slottsgatan 2.
+Erik Gustaf Geijer was a professor of history from 1817 to 1847 and became a member of the Swedish Academy in 1824.
+He lived at Svartbäcksgatan 17 and then moved to Övre Slottsgatan 2.
 In 1846 Geijer moved to Stockholm.

 Soon only the eternal stars I see.

-But I do not complain the fleeing day,
+But I do not complain about the day,

 Burial site: 0104-0248

-Image description: Erik Gustaf Geijer, lithography from the 1840's.
+Image description: Erik Gustaf Geijer, lithograph from the 1840s.
 Photo: Wikimedia Commons.
 [The image is cropped]

 Click here for an uncropped image